r3str1kt/CAFE/README.md

 # Discord-Bot
-A simple discord bot with welcoming, moderation
+A simple python discord bot with welcoming, moderation